microsoft/promptflow/examples/tutorials/e2e-development/chat-with-pdf.md

     return create_faiss_index(pdf_path)
 ```

-The setup_env node requires some explanation: you might recall that we use environment to manage different configurations including OpenAI API key in the console chatbot, in prompt flow we use [Connection]() to manage access to external services like OpenAI and support passing configuration object into flow so that you can do experimentation easier.
-The setup_env node is to write the properties from connection and configuration object into environment variables, so that the core code of chatbot can work as-is.
+The setup_env node requires some explanation: you might recall that we use environment variables to manage different configurations, including OpenAI API key in the console chatbot, in prompt flow we use [Connection]() to manage access to external services like OpenAI and support passing configuration object into flow so that you can do experimentation easier.
+The setup_env node is to write the properties from connection and configuration object into environment variables.
+This allows the core code of the chatbot remain unchanged.

 The flow looks like:

 <img src="../../flows/chat/chat-with-pdf/assets/multi-node-flow-chat-with-pdf.png" width="500" alt="chat with pdf flow, multi-node"/>

 ## Prompt flow evaluations